appropont/proficionym-api-tests/markdown/whois.md

 Successful lookup of a registered .com

 + Parameters
-    + word: "google.com" (required, string) - Synonyms will be looked up for this word.
+    + domain: google.com (required, string) - Synonyms will be looked up for this word.
 It must not have punctuation or numbers.

 ### Look up a registered .com [GET]